-Tools: Specify Action pursuant to Section 26(6) of Ontario Regulation 287/07.

-Effective Date: Within one year of the Plan, or any plan amendment, as applicable, taking
+- Tools: Specify Action pursuant to Section 26(6) of Ontario Regulation 287/07. - Legal Effect: Strategic (See Appendix C, List J) - Effective Date: Within one year of the Plan, or any plan amendment, as applicable, taking effect.

 The municipality should provide copies, when updated, of the Emergency Response Plan, spill contingency plans and spill prevention plans by February 1st to the Quinte Source Protection Authority and report annually on any emergencies during the previous calendar year that occurred in the IPZs or WHPAs including the measures taken during and after the emergency to protect the drinking water supply.